1973–74 in English football: First Division

 Don Revie marked his last season as Leeds United's manager by guiding them to the league championship, before taking over from Sir Alf Ramsey as the England national team manager, with England having failed to qualify for the 1974 World Cup.
 Revie's Leeds side beat Liverpool to the title by five points to win it for the second time in their history.
 Despite the sensational dismissal of manager Brian Clough only 18 months after he won the First Division with the club, Derby County regrouped well under new manager Dave Mackay to finish third and qualify for the UEFA Cup, along with Ipswich Town and Stoke City.
 Newly promoted Burnley finished in sixth place.

 Manchester United were relegated from the First Division just six years after winning the European Cup at the end of a season which had seen goalkeeper Alex Stepney as joint top scorer with two goals at Christmas.
 Manchester United's 36-year stay at the top ended after their penultimate game of the season, a 1–0 home defeat against Manchester City; former Manchester United striker Denis Law scored Manchester City's winning goal.
 Despite this, the board kept faith in manager Tommy Docherty as the man to regain the club's top flight place.

 Joining Manchester United in the Second Division were Norwich City and Southampton.
 This was the first season in which the League introduced three relegation places from the top division.

 Second Division

-Former Leeds United player Jack Charlton had managed Middlesbrough to the Second Division title and a place in the First Division.
+Former Leeds United player Jack Charlton managed Middlesbrough to the Second Division title and a place in the First Division.
 Second in the table were Luton Town, who finished 15 points behind the champions.
 Third-placed Carlisle United, managed by Alan Ashman, gained a place in the First Division for the first, and so far only, time in their history, completing a rapid rise from the Fourth Division to the First Division.
 Preston North End and Swindon Town were relegated along with Crystal Palace, who suffered a second successive relegation.